iotserver24/workerai/README.md

 ## How It Works

 Provide a brief overview of the technology and architecture behind the AI Chat Platform.
-Explain how Cloudflare Workers and Worker AI are utilized to deliver a seamless chat experience.
+Explain how Cloudflare Workers and Worker A\I are utilized to deliver a seamless chat experience.